ehlesp/smallab-k8s-pve-guide/G025 - K3s cluster setup 08 ~ K3s Kubernetes cluster setup.md

 - On SERVER nodes:
     - TCP `2379-2380`: necessary when using HA with embedded etcd database engines.
 These are not used in a one-server-node setup.
-    - TCP `6443`: this is for connecting to the Kubernestes API server, necessary for cluster management tasks.
+    - TCP `6443`: this is for connecting to the Kubernetes API server, necessary for cluster management tasks.
     - TCP `10250`: required to access to Kubelet metrics.

 - On AGENT nodes: